-A delightful and clever cozy detective fiction a la Agatha Christie, but with an unique touch of its own.
-Published by Faber & Faber.
+A delightful and clever cosy detective fiction a la Agatha Christie, but with a unique touch of its own.

 The snow is thick, the phone line is down, and no one is getting in or out of Warbeck Hall.

 With friends and family gathered round the fire, all should be set for a perfect Christmas, but as the bells chime midnight, a mysterious murder takes place.

 Who can be responsible?
 The scorned young lover?
 The lord's passed-over cousin?
 The social climbing politician's wife?
 The Czech history professor?
 The obsequious butler?
 And perhaps the real question is: can any of them survive long enough to tell the tale?

 I quietly read this charming little book over a cold and wet afternoon this December.
 There was no storm where I was, but the richly descriptive prose of one Cyril Hare placed me firmly in a snow-locked Warbeck Hall of my own.

 In fact, so ensconced in the writing was I, that I could almost taste the sherry and Christmas cake, and was positively overjoyed when the clock struck midnight and our first victim drops dead in a spectacularly cosy start.
 Nothing says Merry Christmas more than mince pies, brandy, and a body in the library.